LG Tone Free FP9 Review: The most versatile wireless earbud case

 If you’d rather have a different quirk, the OnePlus Buds Pro are similarly priced and have a ‘Zen mode’ for people who like relaxing ambient beats.
 Alternatively, the latest AirPods are great for Apple purists, and the recently released OnePlus Buds Z2 are actually a very comparable mid-range option too.
 Keep your eye out for our review of the Beats Fit Pros coming soon as well.

-The LG Tone Free FP9 ring in at $260 in Canada.
+The LG Tone Free FP9 ring in at $260 in Canada at Best Buy.

 MobileSyrup utilizes affiliate partnerships.
 These partnerships do not influence our editorial content, though we may earn a commission on purchases made via these links that helps fund the journalism provided free on our website.